encse/secchallenge2023/crypto/unfriendly-agreement/solution/README.md

 Alice and Bob agree on a curve, G and some other details such as a Hash function `H`, how to encode strings etc. Both parties select a persistent key x<sub>w</sub>, X<sub>w</sub> and temporal keys for both messages r<sub>w,i</sub>, R<sub>w,i</sub> where i ∈ {1, 2}.
 Alice also selects an other pair of o, O this is called the *offset*.
 She makes O public, but keeps o for herself.
 This will be the final *secret* which will be revealed when both messages are signed by both of them.
 This is 7 keys already and we haven't even started...

 Here comes the hash function into the picture.
 The function H takes a bit sequence and generates an integer.
-They need to agree on how to serialize keys and combine bit sequences which I'll just write it as || meanining that they put the bits after each other.
+They need to agree on how to serialize keys and combine bit sequences which I'll just write as || without going into the specifics.

 Using the public informations both Alice and Bob can compute H(X<sub>A</sub> || X<sub>B</sub>), there is no secret here.
 They can also compute: H(H(X<sub>A</sub> || X<sub>B</sub>) || X<sub>w</sub>) for both w.
 This doesn't make much sense now, but they can definitely do it.
 Even more if they start from their own X<sub>w</sub> = x<sub>w</sub> * G they can calculate: